-ch domains are the greatest gaps in current and optimal MTSS tation? specific items represent the greatest gaps in current and optimal MTSS tation? specific MTSS implementation actions or activities will your team focus on within your school? a.
+1. In which domains are the greatest gaps in current and optimal MTSS 2. imp n specific items represent the greatest gaps in current and optimal MTSS station? specific MTSS implementation actions or activities will your team focus on within your school? a.
 Which are most immediately actionable? b.
-Which would be most impactful? c.
-Which would be most foundational (aligned with where you want to be)?
+Which would be most impactful?
+C Which would be most foundational (aligned with where you want to be)?